Bp437/A03/README.md

 11. On webstorm, go to setting.
 Then click Version Control-> Git.

-.Make sure Path to Git executable is: C:\Program Files\Git\bin\git.exe.
+Make sure Path to Git executable is: C:\Program Files\Git\bin\git.exe.
 This is why downloading **GIT**  is important so Webstorm can auto-detect and fill out the path for it.

-12. click exit.

-13. on the main page in Webstorm, create project.
-Make sure to give project name.
-Then click create.
+12. on the main page in Webstorm, create project..

-14. Create a new file, then click HTML.
+13. Create a new file, then click HTML.

-15. Then add any appropriate syntx changes to the HTML file.
+14. Then add any appropriate syntx changes to the HTML file.
 Recommand:
 (h1) This is the first headline (/h1)

 (p)A first paragraph(/p)

 change () to <>.

-16. Then on the top of the select bar in webstorm, click VCS.
+15. Then on the top of the select bar in webstorm, click VCS.
 Then import into Version Control.
 Then create Git **Repository**.
-Then click OK.

-17. (Note: The VCS select may have changed from VCS to **GIT**).
+16. (Note: The VCS select may have changed from VCS to **GIT**).
 Click VCS/**GIT**.
 Then click on **Commit** File.
 Then Click **Commit**.

-18. Click VCS/GIT then import into Version Control then Share Project on Github.
+17. Click VCS/GIT then import into Version Control then Share Project on Github.

-19.Now it should be on the Internet, in your GITHUB account
+18.Now it should be on the Internet, in your GITHUB account

-20.Go back to Webstorm, and make changes.
+19.Go back to Webstorm, and make changes.

-21.Commit to Git by vcs/git->commit by clicking commit button
+20.Commit to Git

-22.Then push by clicking vcs/git-> click push.
-Screen pops-up and push.
+21.Then push by clicking vcs/git-> click push.

-23.You will get a merge conflict pop-up, just click merge.
+22.You will get a merge conflict pop-up, just click merge.

-24.Now changes are add in Github
+23.Now changes are add in Github

-25.Now in your Github account, go to repository, go to setting.
+24.Now in your Github account, go to repository, go to setting.

-26.Then submit your URL and you can view your HTML webpage.
+25.Then submit your URL and you can view your HTML webpage.

 Part 2: